-In the survey, 70 per cent of respondents in June said Covid-19 will likely have a significant impact on inflation, up from 67 per cent in March, while the share of respondents who expect Covid-19 will have a long-term impact on inflation also rose to 73 per cent in June from 67 per cent in March.
+In the survey, 70 per cent of respondents last month said Covid-19 will likely have a significant impact on inflation, up from 67 per cent in March, while the share of respondents who expect Covid-19 to have a long-term impact on inflation also rose to 73 per cent last month from 67 per cent in March.

-DBS chief economist and managing director of group research, Dr Taimur Baig, said inflation expectations have likely stabilised after it recovered earlier this year, on consumer confidence from vaccination progress and gradual economic reopening.
+DBS' chief economist and managing director of group research.

+Dr Taimur Baig, said inflation expectations have likely stabilised after recovering earlier this year, on consumer confidence from vaccination progress and gradual economic reopening.